elves/elvish.io/src/ref/language.md

 Lambdas are first-class values in Elvish.
 They can be kept in variables, used as arguments, output on the value channel, and embedded in other data structures.
-Lambda literals is a [code chunk](#code-chunk) surrounded by curly
+A lambda literal is a [code chunk](#code-chunk) surrounded by curly braces:
-braces:

 ```elvish-transcript
 ~> f = { echo "Inside a lambda" }